 - You can bake chicken thighs with just about any range of seasonings.

-Today, I’m giving you the 9-1-1 pantry version of baked chicken thighs with dried Italian herbs, garlic, and lemon, all of which deserve to be standard kitchen material.
+Today, I’m giving you my best 5-star chicken thigh recipe for the oven with dried Italian herbs, garlic, and lemon, all of which deserve to be standard kitchen material.

 If you have fresh herbs, by all means, please use them.

-If not, you’ll still whip up a tasty pan of tender baked chicken thighs of which you can be proud.
+If not, you’ll still whip up a tasty baked chicken thighs recipe of which you can be proud.

 My special trick for this recipe is to thinly slice an onion and scatter it around the chicken thighs.

-I find it best to bake chicken thighs at a high temperature—425 degrees F.
+What temp should chicken thighs be baked at?
+I find it best to bake chicken thigh recipes like this one at a high temperature—425 degrees F.

 - Since chicken thighs are lean, they don’t benefit from low, slow cooking the way tougher, more marbled cuts like Slow Cooker Pulled Pork do.
 A shorter cook time with high heat is the move.